GDGVIT/Admin-Panel/README.md

 <b>To implement further :</b>

-        Important Fix (Need to be done ASAP) : The hover style of sidenav and main tabs totally screwed.
      1. Fix Sidebar for mobile.
      2. Organize club member view better.
      3. Increase font size of all tables.